The rise of digital wallets & contactless payment solutions.

 Samsung Pay makes making and taking payments easy.
 Widely accepted due to having both

 NFC and MST support making payments can be done in a matter of seconds.
-It is safe and secure as Samsung have added several layers of security to ensure it is locked and cannot be abused by third parties.
-In addition, if you ever lose your phone you are able to deactivate your device remotely to stop fraud.
+It is safe and secure as Samsung has added several layers of security to ensure it is locked and cannot be abused by third parties.
+In addition, if you ever lose your phone you can deactivate your device remotely to stop fraud.

-In order to accept contactless payment a business must ensure they have a card machine with contactless technology.
-With over 90+ million contactless cards in the UK the number of contactless payments have been on a steep rise over the last 5 years.
+To accept contactless payment a business must ensure they have a card machine with contactless technology.
+With over 90+ million contactless cards in the UK, the number of contactless payments has been on a steep rise over the last 5 years.
 Customers now trust the technology as it has become more mainstream into public norms.
-For a business contactless technology allows them to take payments quicker which has resulted in less queues or waiting for their customers.
+For a business contactless technology allows them to take payments quicker which has resulted in fewer queues or waiting for their customers.

-The limit on contactless payments on card payments currently stands at £30.
-For customers who pay via a digital wallet such as Google Pay or Apple Pay this limit does not exist however some merchants have the option of putting it in place.
+The max limit on contactless payments in the UK is currently £30 a transaction.
+For customers who pay via a digital wallet such as Google Pay or Apple Pay, this limit does not exist however some merchants have the option of putting it in place.

 There are many contactless payment machines on the market for businesses who want to allow their customers to be able to make contactless payments through both their credit cards or digital wallets.
 For small or independent businesses a mobile card reader like iZettle, Sumup or Square can be seen as the perfect solution.
-All the mentioned card reader allow merchants to use their phone to take payments with the help of the card reader device.
-Price is affordable with the merchant paying a one off cost for the mobile card device and then transaction fees every time a payment is made.
+All the mentioned card readers allow merchants to use their phones to take payments with the help of the card reader device.
+Price is affordable with the merchant paying a one-off cost for the mobile card device and then transaction fees every time a payment is made.

-A merchant account from a providers such as Worldpay, Sagepay or Barclaycard may be more suitable to small to medium businesses.
-When choosing the right provider business must ensure the credit card terminal they will be provided by the merchant service provider has contactless technology enabled.
-Popular credit card machines with contactless technology are provided by ingenico, verifone and Spire.
+A merchant account from providers such as Worldpay, Sagepay or Barclaycard may be more suitable to small to medium businesses.
+When choosing the right provider business must ensure the credit card terminal they will be provided by the merchant service provider has contactless technology-enabled.
+Popular credit card machines with contactless technology are provided by Ingenico, Verifone and Spire.